opc-proxy/OPC-Node-Client-Examples/Examples/gRPC/README.md

 # Run the example

-First run the OPC-Proxy configured with a gRPC endpont, this example assumes an OPC-Proxy running on ``port:5051``, it also assume that the OPC-server is the [Python-OPCUA](https://github.com/FreeOpcUa/python-opcua/blob/master/examples/server-minimal.py).
+First run the OPC-Proxy configured with a gRPC endpont, this example assumes an OPC-Proxy running on ``port:5051``, which is default, it also assume that the OPC-server is the [Python-OPCUA](https://github.com/FreeOpcUa/python-opcua/blob/master/examples/server-minimal.py), or in general that there will be an exposed variable called ``MyVariable``.
 Then run the example with:

 ```bash
 cd Examples/gRPC